The Collector’s Guide for the Art Fair

 Dan Rest, Expo Chicago, 2014, Navy Pier

-Sometimes shipping an artwork out of state can save on sales taxes or fair fees.
-If the gallery takes the work back to their space, they have a chance to reframe the piece and polish up the glass before shipping as well.
-Galleries often ship higher priced works for free or at a low price, which can be worth it for the convenience alone.
+In many cases, you can just take your newly acquired piece and leave.
+Still, it would be wiser to ask the gallery about shipping and taxes.
+Sometimes, shipping an artwork out of state can save you money on sales taxes or fair fees.
+If the gallery takes the work back to its space, it has a chance to reframe the piece and polish up the glass before shipping.
+Galleries often ship higher-priced works for free or at a low price, which can be worth it for the convenience alone.

 Author Image